 Numerous supersymmetric extensions of the Standard Model have the potential to produce the exotic decay channels of the Higgs boson.
-In recent years, the next-to-minimal supersymmetric standard model (NMSSM) and its slightly modified version, semi-constrained NMSSM (scMSSM) have drawn considerable interest as a framework for probing the properties of the Higgs boson.
+In recent years, the next-to-minimal supersymmetric standard model (NMSSM) and its slightly modified version, semi-constrained NMSSM (scNMSSM) have attracted significant attention for providing theoretically compelling explanations of Higgs boson phenomena.
 In particular, a comprehensive analysis has been undertaken to execute two primary investigations on the exotic decays of the Higgs boson at the CEPC.

-First, there has been a concerted effort to clarify the nature of the invisible decay channels of the 125 GeV SM-like Higgs boson into potential dark matter (DM) candidates, specifically into pairs of the lightest neutralinos $h \to \tilde{\chi}1^0 \tilde{\chi}1^0$ [52-54].
+First, there has been a concerted effort to clarify the nature of the invisible decay channels of the 125 GeV Higgs boson into potential dark matter (DM) candidates, specifically into pairs of the lightest neutralinos $h \to \tilde{\chi}1^0 \tilde{\chi}1^0$ [40-42].
 Theoretical predictions suggest the existence of four distinct funnel-annihilation processes for the lightest supersymmetric particle (LSP) $\tilde{\chi}1^0$ , corresponding to intermediate states $h_2$ , Z, $h_1$ , and $a_1$ .
 The composition of the LSP is constrained to either a singlino-dominant or a higgsino-dominant form.
 In the scenario where the LSP is predominantly singlino, it is supposed to achieve the observed dark matter relic density.
-As shown in Fig.15, the branching fraction for the Higgs boson's invisible decay is expected to be minimal, giving a challenge for detection at the CEPC.
-Nevertheless, this decay channel falls within the detection capabilities of the forthcoming LUX-ZEPLIN (LZ) 7-ton experiment, particularly in the regime of spin-dependent (SD) interactions.
-Conversely, a higgsino-dominant LSP is predicted to yield an insufficient relic density and is associated with a substantial branching fraction for the Higgs invisible decay, leaving it in the investigation capability of the CEPC.
+As demonstrated in Ref.
+[41], the branching fraction of the Higgs boson's invisible decay could be as low as approximately $10^{-5}$ .
+While this fraction exceeds the capability of the HL-LHC, it can be reached through measurements at the CEPC.
+Meanwhile, a higgsino-dominant LSP is predicted to yield an insufficient relic density and is associated with a substantial branching fraction for the Higgs invisible decay, leaving it in the investigation capability of the CEPC.